Bill Gates: Public image

-Religion
+Religious views

 In an interview with Rolling Stone, Gates said in regard to his faith: "The moral systems of religion, I think, are super important.
 We've raised our kids in a religious way; they've gone to the Catholic church that Melinda goes to and I participate in.
 I've been very lucky, and therefore I owe it to try and reduce the inequity in the world.
 And that's kind of a religious belief.
 I mean, it's at least a moral belief."
 In the same 2014 interview he also said: "I agree with people like Richard Dawkins that mankind felt the need for creation myths.
 Before we really began to understand disease and the weather and things like that, we sought false explanations for them.
 Now science has filled in some of the realm – not all – that religion used to fill.
 But the mystery and the beauty of the world is overwhelmingly amazing, and there's no scientific explanation of how it came about.
 To say that it was generated by random numbers, that does seem, you know, sort of an uncharitable view [laughs].
 I think it makes sense to believe in God, but exactly what decision in your life you make differently because of it, I don't know."

-Wealth tallies
+Wealth

+When Microsoft went public in 1986, Gates retained 44.9% ownership of the company.
+In 1987, he was listed as a billionaire in Forbes magazine's first America's richest issue; Gates was the world's youngest-ever self-made billionaire, with a net worth of $1.25 billion.
+Since then, he has been featured on The World's Billionaires list and was ranked as the richest person in 1995, 1996, 1998–2007, and 2009, maintaining the position until 2018, when Jeff Bezos surpassed his wealth.
+Gates was ranked first on the Forbes 400 list of wealthiest Americans from 1993 to 2007, in 2009, and from 2014 to 2017.
+According to Forbes, as of February 17, 2025, Gates' estimated net worth stood at US$108.8 billion, making him the 16th richest individual in the world.